MehrazRumman/gsoc-2025/README.md

 **Expected size of the project**: Large (350 hours)

-**Difficulty rating**: Medium
+**Difficulty Level**: Medium

 **Description**:

 At the moment of writing, MetaCall has reached a stable point where showing the usage of the tooling itself is the most important.
 In this project we want to create a tutorial showing the full lifecycle of developing a complete application with MetaCall.
 The project has complete freedom for selecting language or framework for developing it, it will be interesting to use new technologies and also well known if possible.
 For achieving this, we will need to cover:

  1) Explain how to install MetaCall in Windows, Linux and MacOs.
- 2) Develop a polyglot app with MetaCall, including Frontend, Backend and some services, for example using Python for doing something related to AI or math which cannot be done with NodeJS.
+ 2) Develop a polyglot app with MetaCall, including Frontend, Backend and some services, for example using `Python` for doing something related to AI or math which cannot be done with `NodeJS`.
  3) Show how to develop the whole service locally with Deploy and FaaS tools.
  4) Deploy to both FaaS and show the final app in production.